makeitcloudy/makeitcloudy.github.io/_posts/2022-04-20-how-to-configure-freshtomato-openvpn-server.md

 ```

 ## Depreciated - FreshTomato - Configuration - EasyRSA - Generate DH

-*No need to run this, this section can be skipped - it's left here only for informational purposes, in case someone got used to it, and during the years was using DH.<br>
+No need to run this, this section can be skipped - it's left here only for informational purposes, in case someone got used to it, and during the years was using DH.

 Diffie Helman is being used for the safe key exchange.
-EasyRSA key size was defined above as 2048 bits, if it is changed anytime during the validity of the cetificates generated, you should recreate the certificates from scratch.<br>
+EasyRSA key size was defined above as 2048 bits, if it is changed anytime during the validity of the cetificates generated, you should recreate the certificates from scratch.

 + [Some says](https://wiki.archlinux.org/title/OpenVPN) that starting OpenVPN 2.4.8 to specify the eliptic curve in server configuration.
 Otherwise the server would fail to recognize the curve type, resulting an authentication errors.
 + OpenVPN 2.4 brought Eliptical Curve Diffie Hellman to generate the key (provided the client also supports this).
 More details about it when googling for EDCSA certificates.
-That's why within the Advanced Tab and Custom configuration the following settings were set.<br>
+That's why within the Advanced Tab and Custom configuration the following settings were set.

 ```shell
 dh none